Tooling

 -

 Build Plugins -- One-line setup for Gradle or Maven that configures dependencies, preview features, and compile-time checks automatically.
-Replaces multi-block boilerplate configuration with a single plugin application.
+This is the recommended way to add Higher-Kinded-J to a project; reach for it first.

 -